Take in the sights, sounds and spices that keep travellers coming back to Morocco again and again.

 There are currently no scheduled departures on our Best of Morocco Family Holiday trip.
 If you are interested in other trips in the region visit one of the links below.

-AGE: Minimum age for children on this trip is 5 years old.
+2. Minimum age for children on this trip is 5 years old.
+Please note that anyone aged under 18 must be accompanied by (and share accommodation with) a parent or legal guardian.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information